eplof44/front-end-project/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## About
-A llows users to create and edit a catalog of materials for a construction project.
+Allows users to create and edit a catalog of materials for a construction project.

+Technology Used:
 Front-end: React
 Back-end: json-server

+More details: I made sure to have all basic CRUD features working before moving on to work on styling, testing, adding the color picker.
+With more time to work on this I would enhance much of the following:
+-error handling
+-fine tune functionality (headers of table to not load if no materials present) -validation for inputs (date, price, amount)
+-styling for inputs (date, price, amount)
+-styling in general (I decided to go forgo much of the styling to focus on functionality) -more gracefully integrating the color picker
+-more unit tests

 ## Available Scripts

 In the project directory, you can run:

+### `npm i`

+Get all necessary packages

 ### `npm start`